lecy/regression-simulations/README.md

 ## FUNCTION createSample

-Demonstrates drawing a sample of given size from the population (works up to 100).
+Demonstrates drawing a sample of given size from the population (the population is 100 in this case, so sample sizes up to 100 are valid).

+The function draws the sample, draws the true regression slope, then draws the slope calculated from the sample.

 ~~~r
 	createSample( 10 )